 Promising entrepreneurs make more trips to Kenya than any other group.
 The country is brimming with a great number of opportunities as one of the leading economies in Africa (being the strongest and largest in East Africa) and there are people everywhere willing to help and invest.
+This is one of the brutal truths any business man/woman who have been here will agree to.
 However, you need to research critically before going into business with anyone – just so you don’t get into the wrong hands.

 You will Begin to Call yourself a Kenyan, Irrespective of What your passport Says:

+One of the interesting brutal truths about Kenya and Kenyans is their positive influence on you.
 Kenyans will influence you with their hospitable attributes because they are gentle, kind, helpful and pleasant.
 Note that Kenya is strongly tribal in its ways, with certain tribes living and dominating certain areas, and the longer you live there the easier it will be to spot the differences.
 You’ll get to meet a unique breed of people dubbed the KCs (Kenyan Citizens but they call themselves Kenyan Cowboys).
-They are Caucasians who were born and brought up in Kenya and are often of British decent.
-It is easy to spot one of these unusual people as they spend their days roaming around in flip-flops, kikoy trousers (very brightly colored) and will always have a Tusker (Kenyan beer) in their hands.
+They are Caucasians who were born and brought up in Kenya and are often of British descent.
+It is easy to spot one of these unusual people as they spend their days roaming around in flip-flops, kikoy trousers (very brightly coloured) and will always have a Tusker (Kenyan beer) in their hands.